shazz/shazz.github.io/content/blog/vaccines/santorin/santorin.md

 One of the most original vaccine from a French ST demo group.

-A great 8/10 thanks to oits unique presentation while being efficient!
+A great 8/10 thanks to its unique design while being efficient!